 - For answers to specific questions, the first place to turn is to the SLD.
 Questions can be submitted by phone (888-203-8100), online via USAC’s Submit a Question feature, or within EPC.

 - Most states have State E-rate Coordinators which are available to help their school and library applicants (see State Information).

-- Many vendors are quite knowledgeable about E-rate, but vendors must be used with the utmost of care.
+- Many vendors are quite knowledgeable about E-rate, but vendor assistance must be used with the utmost of care.
 Any vendor involvement in the E-rate process prior to the awarding of bids is highly suspect.
-The burden of proof is on the applicant and vendor to show how such E-rate support did not unfairly prejudice the bidding process.
-Once a contract is awarded, however, vendors can be quite helpful in preparing Form 471 Item 21 attachments and in supporting subsequent invoicing activities.
+The burden of proof is on the applicant and vendor to show how such E‑rate support did not unfairly prejudice the bidding process.
+Once a contract is awarded, however, vendors can be quite helpful in preparing Form 471 line item templates and in supporting subsequent invoicing activities.

 - We are seeing, both in our own business and more broadly, a growing trend to use independent E-rate consultants either to assist on or oversee particular aspects of the E-rate process, or to take over primary responsibility for forms processing (much like a good tax preparer works with its clients).
 Applicants choosing this approach should make sure that their consultants are truly independent.
 For E-rate purposes, a consultant with a stake in a particular vendor’s business success has a potential conflict of interest which will be looked at closely by the SLD.